TRIPURA RAHASYA

 consciousness and false identification with the non-self.

-As for the Self, the question must be referred to the self in
+As for the Self, the question must be referred to the

 you.
 The ego or the ‘I-thought’ is the root of action.